mlswg/mls-protocol/draft-ietf-mls-protocol.md

 <---> R <--->   <---> R <--->
 - R -   - R -   - R -   - R -
 ~~~
+{: title="Left-to-right in-order traversal of a six-member tree" }

 The presence of a `ratchet_tree` extension in a GroupInfo message does not
 result in any changes to the GroupContext extensions for the group.
 The ratchet